-The connection between addiction and chemical imbalance stems from the former’s effects on neurotransmitters in the central nervous system (CNS).
+The connection between addiction and chemical brain imbalance stems from the former’s effects on neurotransmitters in the central nervous system (CNS).
 How drugs and alcohol affect the brain’s balance of chemicals like dopamine, serotonin, and norepinephrine is a long process.
-Chemicals like dopamine and serotonin are used to send signals of pleasure throughout the rest of the body, and also play a role in memory formation, learning, speech, coordination, and more.
+Chemicals like dopamine and serotonin are used to send signals of pleasure throughout the rest of the body and also play a role in memory formation, learning, speech, coordination, and more.
 Usually, the brain will naturally release dopamine when a person does something they enjoy.
 This signal is sent to the ventral tegmental area (VTA) of the brain and travels to the nucleus accumbens until it reaches the prefrontal cortex.1 The VTA is one of the two dopaminergic areas of the brain and plays a major role in responses related to motivation, reward, and addiction.

 The nucleus accumbens is the reward circuit of the brain that reads signals that come from the VTA when its dopamine neurons are activated.
 Dopamine neurons are activated when we do anything we consider rewarding, such as eating or using drugs.
 Like the VTA, the nucleus accumbens also plays a role in the brain’s reward system.
 Substances of abuse like cocaine, heroin, meth, and prescription drugs force the release of dopamine and cause a flood of it in the brain, causing a burst of euphoria.
-The person becomes hooked on this feeling and the brain becomes accustomed to the drug.
+The person becomes hooked on this feeling, and the brain becomes accustomed to the drug.
 Using drugs for a long time can actually cause the brain to produce, absorb, or transmit less dopamine, creating a chemical imbalance that contributes to addiction.

 Because the prefrontal cortex of the brain plays a role in complex planning, personality, behavior, and decision-making, it’s no wonder that drugs can alter a person’s behavior to the point where they seem unrecognizable.
 Addiction is a chronic and progressive disease that requires professional care and treatment.
-Banyan Texas offers a variety of addiction treatment programs in Waelder that promote recovery from drugs like cocaine, meth, heroin, and opioids.
+Banyan offers a variety of Texas addiction treatment programs in Waelder that promote recovery from drugs like cocaine, meth, heroin, and opioids.

 Some prescription and illicit drugs that can cause a chemical imbalance when abused include:

 Yes, a chemical imbalance can be restored or cured, but addiction cannot be cured.
 It takes time to restore a person’s chemical imbalance.
-The individual may experience a dopamine withdrawal and other symptoms of withdrawal related to the specific substance.
+The individual may experience dopamine withdrawal and other symptoms of withdrawal related to the specific substance.
 With some drugs, these symptoms can be especially severe and even life-threatening.
 The best way to restore or cure chemical imbalance is with medical detox.
-Our detox centers in Texas are all led by medical staff, which offer 24-hour care and supervision.
+Our detox centers in Texas are all led by medical staff, and we offer 24-hour care and supervision.
 Our team may also administer medication as needed to alleviate any pain or discomfort caused by withdrawals.